Science Leadership Team

-The Science Leadership Team is responsible for setting the scientific direction of the Challenge.
-Members include leading research scientists and clinicians from across New Zealand.
+The Science Leadership Team guides Healthier Lives’ research priorities and strategy.
+Members include leading health researchers and clinicians from across New Zealand.

 - Professor Tony Blakely

 - Professor Vicky Cameron

 - Associate Professor Maui Hudson

 Professor Jim Mann - Healthier Lives Director

 Professor Jim Mann (CNZM) is a world leader in human nutrition, diabetes and obesity.
 He has been Professor in Human Nutrition and Medicine at the University of Otago and Consultant Physician (Endocrinology) in Dunedin Hospital for 25 years.
 He is Director of the WHO Collaborating Centre for Human Nutrition, the NZ-China Non-communicable Diseases Research Collaboration Centre, co-Director of the Edgar Diabetes and Obesity Research and Principal Investigator for the Riddet Institute, a national Centre of Research Excellence.

 Professor Mann has been involved in guideline development for numerous international and national organisations concerned with nutrition, diabetes and cardiovascular disease, several of which he has chaired or continues to chair.
 He has authored over 300 peer reviewed journal articles and written and edited several textbooks and popular books, including the Essentials of Human Nutrition.